Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 If your old dog has vertebrae, disc or spinal issues, or neurological problems, then they can cause her to lose control of her bladder.

-This is because the nerve signals from her brain to her bladder are not working properly, or aren’t getting through at all.
+This is because the nerve signals from her brain, through her spinal cord and to her bladder are not working properly or aren’t getting through at all.

 You’re more likely to see this if your dog is long-bodied (like the Dachshund), or short-legged (like the Corgi), or a combination of both (like the Basset Hound).